hakimjonas/eru-http/MASTERPLAN.md

 2. **Built from Primitives**
    - Like Eru builds on `Thread.startVirtualThread()`, not CompletableFuture
-   - We build on Netty (TCP/TLS primitives), not java.net.HttpClient
+   - We build on blocking NIO (ServerSocketChannel/SocketChannel), not Netty
-   - Control over performance and semantics at every layer
+   - Direct control over TCP/TLS without event loop complexity
+   - Blocking I/O is efficient on Virtual Threads (~10KB per thread)

 3. **Type Safety as Foundation**
    - Invalid states unrepresentable at compile time